 Video games are fun… but when it comes to a child’s time spent playing video games, here are some unhealthy gaming habits to watch for.

 Today’s guest post article comes to us from Kyle Ford from HDDMag.com and he writes about 7 unhealthy gaming habits to look out for and how to help your kids deal with them.
 Video game addiction is a real thing and just like spending too much time on tablets and mobile devices like iPads, Kindles, and iPhones, it can affect a child’s development.
 Parents need to always be vigilant in the technology and digital media that their children consume, including my own family.
-My kids spend a lot of time on their devices and this list of identifying unhealthy video game habits is a great place to start in determining whether your own children are spending too much time in front of the screen playing .
+My kids spend a lot of time on their devices and this list of identifying unhealthy video game habits is a great place to start in determining whether your own children are spending too much time in front of the screen playing video games.
 Kyle, thank you for the great post and contribution to Windy Pinwheel.

 Enjoy.